AsaEkengren/sitetest/_pages/resume.md

 **Technical Writer @ [Hatalom Corporation](https://www.hatalom.com)** (Orlando, FL)
 January 2023 – June 2023
-- Responsible for documenting software solutions, simulation and game-based training applications, as well as engineering, IT, and cybersecurity services
+- Documented software solutions, simulation and game-based training services, as well as engineering, IT, and cybersecurity services for the defense industry
-- Supporting proposals to US Department of Defense (DoD) requests for proposal (RFPs)

 ---